List of universities and colleges in the United Arab Emirates: Institutions located within free zones

 The Ministry of Education does not recognize educational institutions based in free zones.
 While individual Emirates are responsible for managing the standards of educational institutions within their free zones, Dubai is the only Emirate that does so through the Knowledge and Human Development Authority's (KHDA) University Quality Assurance International Board.
 The Emirate of Ras Al Khaimah is currently working on tightening rules and regulations that govern higher academic institutions within free zones in the Emirate.

+New schools and universities

+The UAE is intensifying efforts to expand its higher education sector as it prepares to accommodate an additional 120,000 students over the next decade, addressing both population growth and the demand for high-quality education.
+In line with this vision, several new schools and universities are set to open in 2026 through partnerships with international institutions.
+Among the upcoming institutions are Harrow International School Dubai, Ash Mount School, Dubai International Academy, Queen Elizabeth’s School, Indian Institute of Management (IIM) Ahmedabad, American University of Beirut (AUB) and Fakeeh College for Medical Sciences.